 He says a huge diaspora of Irish people exist all around the world including in the US, Australia, New Zealand, and Canada, and many travel back to Northern Ireland to learn about their ancestors, as well as have an authentic experience.
 “My job is to connect with those people and tell them the stories of their ancestors.”

-When you hear a seanchaí like Rodgers speak, you can’t help but be enamoured by his ability to simultaneously orate and captivate you like a wave crashing over a volcanic Antrim coastline.
+When you hear a seanchaí like Rodgers speak, you can’t help but be enamored by his ability to simultaneously orate and captivate you like a wave crashing over a volcanic Antrim coastline.
 Combine this with the incredible surroundings and you can see why Rodgers calls the Causeway “a true gift to the world”.